0w0Demonic/Alchemy/README.md

   .  `       `-    \, `"'\_    `
 ```

-This repository contains a variety of AHK v2 utilities that really bend OOP
+This repository contains a variety of AHK v2 utilities that really bring OOP
 down to its knees.
 You will find things like:

 - API client generators
 - self-generating enum classes
 - cascading objects and classes (like CSS selectors)
-- "chained maps" (note: these are *really* cool)
+- "map chains" (note: these are *really* cool)
 - object viewer tools
 - and a wide variety of other oddities